top of page

 and much more

-Every camera needs to be equipped with specific accessories.
+Every camera needs to be equipped with its own specific accessories.

-There are viewfinders for rangefinder cameras, batteries and chargers for digital cameras, filters for analog black-and-white photography, extension rings for close-up and macro photography, cable releases, electric remote controls, viewfinder magnifiers, angle finders, focusing screens, handles, winders and motors - the list could go on and on!
+There are external viewfinders for rangefinder cameras, batteries along with chargers for digital bodies, specialized filters for analog black and white photography, extension tubes for close-up and macro work, mechanical cable releases, electronic remote releases, viewfinder magnifiers, right-angle finders, interchangeable focusing screens, handgrips, winders, and motor drives—the list could go on forever!

-For cameras without a built-in light meter, the Gossen Multisix has been by my side since 1988, along with some of its siblings, my loyal companion.
+For cameras without a built-in light meter, a Gossen Multisix has been by my side since 1988.
+Alongside a few of its siblings, it remains a loyal companion to this day.

 Leitz Spezialsucher Ernst Leitz Wetzlar